Charlie Brown from Outta Town

-- After doing the Hijacked by Ganon bit in Mega Man IV and V, Mega Man VI introduced a new villain named Mr. X, who was Dr. Wily with a fake beard.
+- After doing the Hijacked by Ganon bit in the fourth and fifth Mega Man games, Mega Man 6 introduced a new villain named Mr. X, who was Dr. Wily with a fake beard.

 - In Not A Villain, shortly after the avatar Bloody Mary is banned from the Game for killing her teammates, a new avatar named Jane who has a very similar design and uses the same special attack shows up in the qualifiers to join.
 Waterman tries to get her kicked out for this reason, but fails because she wasn't technically breaking the rules: her punishment was only being forced to make a new character, not being banned entirely.